manalGuyez2/projet_Fin_etude/public/vendors/bootstrap/site/docs/4.3/components/carousel.md

 #### `.carousel('prev')`

-Cycles to the previous item. **Returns to the caller before the previous item has been shown** (i.e. before the `slid.bs.carousel` event occurs).
+Cycles to the Précédent item. **Returns to the caller before the Précédent item has been shown** (i.e. before the `slid.bs.carousel` event occurs).

 #### `.carousel('next')`